alex-desaram/alex-desaram.github.io/paper.md

 **What really matters?**

-The countries I've mentioned before-- the US, China, Japan, South Korea-- are among the most developed in the world.
+The countries I've mentioned before— the US, China, Japan, South Korea— are among the most developed in the world.
-They boast staggering GDPs, advanced infrastructure, and a disproportionate share of global power-- both hard and soft.
+They boast staggering GDPs, advanced infrastructure, and a disproportionate share of global power— both hard and soft.
 By most metrics, their citizens live very good lives.

 But at what cost?

 The average American works **1,700 hours** annually.
 The average Chinese citizen?
-Over **2,000**-- and that's not even counting unpaid overtime or the illegal yet rampant *996* schedule.
+Over **2,000**— and that's not even counting unpaid overtime or the illegal yet rampant *996* schedule.

 This isn't just a grind.
 It's a form of societal conditioning.